qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

     plt.legend()
     plt.show()

-We see if we can actually jit.
+We see if we can actually jit the custom solver.

 .. jupyter-execute::